ChunyuLuo/KPMP-Bios-611-Final-Project/README.md

 The Makefile tracks dependencies automatically—the report rebuilds only when data or code changes.

 **Note**: The Docker container must be running during report generation.
+Developers should note that the entire workflow is organized through the Makefile, which manages dependencies and ensures reproducibility.